Ikerdiazmontilla/etch-a-sketch/README.md

 - JavaScript

 ## Setup
-To run this project, download or clone the repository and open `index.html` in your browser.
+Download or clone the repository, then open `index.html` in a web browser.

 ## How to Use
-- Click on the numbers and operations on the calculator's interface to perform calculations.
+- Draw on the grid by clicking and dragging.
-- Use the clear button to reset the calculator.
+- Change colors and grid size using the provided controls.

 ## Author
 - [**Iker Diaz Montilla**](https://github.com/Ikerdiazmontilla)

 ## Acknowledgments
-- The Odin Project for providing the guidelines for this project.
+- The Odin Project for the inspiration and guidelines.